charlesvill/ObsidianVault/ObsidianVault/CS50/C.md

 	applying operations to manipulate bits of binary numbers. used in this case to check if the last byte starts with 0xe... there are 16 possibe choices after the e
 		- bitwise And (&): #NeedMoreHelp
+allocating memory to a file name
+	`char *filename = malloc(int)`
+print string to file: `sprintf(filename, "this is cs %i", i);`
+	after creatign the file memory allocation you can name it with this function notice the placement of %i to input an integer, and the 3rd argument the integer to go in there. write to a file:
+	- writes in bytes
+	`fwrite(&filename, sizeof(`